A Guide to One of America’s Prettiest Campuses

 Thomas F. Frist, Jr. College of Medicine

 The Thomas F. Frist, Jr. College of Medicine is the newest addition to Belmont’s collection of Greco-Roman inspired academic buildings.
-Set to open in fall 2024, the building was designed with student learning in mind and features incredible classrooms and study spaces for its inaugural class to use.
+Having just opened in fall 2024, the building was designed with student learning in mind and features incredible classrooms and study spaces for its students to use.

 Jack C. Massey Center